statopt/static-optimizer-wp/readme.txt

 == Changelog ==

 = 1.0.4 =
+* fix: when js/css couldn't be loaded we used to create a new obj.
+Now we are reusing the existing one.
 * todo: pick preferred server EU or US or random
 * show a notice to update the settings if the domain name has changed in whole wp
 * fixed: images were unselectable.